rougebros/dorr/README.md

 ## Introduction

 **What happens when human interactions, needs, and experiences are scattered across different platforms?**
-**When marketplaces, social media, ratings, and task management exist in silos?**
+When every platform—**social media, marketplaces, rating systems, and to-do lists**—operates in isolation?

 🚀 **DORR (Definitions of Ranked Rates)** unifies these scattered elements into a structured framework.